The concept of academic standards for any content area might seem like a bland subject to blog about, but we at Ford’s find it quite exciting.

 Seriously, give it a try!
 You’ll be amazed and impressed with the results, and your students will be too.

-Cynthia Gertsen is Associate Director for Arts Education in the Ford’s Theatre Society education department.
+Cynthia Gertsen is Associate Director for Arts Education at Ford’s Theatre.